bNesisDeveloper/bNesis/Docs/Guide/step1.md

 **Cloud services** - are hardware and software, provided to the users, like Internet services, to realize their goals, tasks, projects.

-**bNesis** allows developers easily use cloud services authorization and API at Web, mobile and desktop applications.
+**bNesis** allows developers easily use cloud services authorization and APIs at Web, mobile and desktop applications.

 ## **How are cloud services available to users?**